Learn German with TV Shows: 28 Best Series and Where to Watch

 Where to watch: YouTube

-This one had been on German screens for around 19 years before broadcasting its final episode in 2011.
+This one was on German screens for around 19 years before broadcasting its final episode in 2011.

 The fictional Marienhof neighborhood in Cologne is the backdrop for the drama in this classic soap opera.
 Just like “Gute Zeiten, Schlechte Zeiten,” it attracted a relatively young audience thanks to its tough themes, including suicide, adultery, AIDS and murder.

-Viewers may appreciate the realistic character depictions, which can also mean opportunities to learn more natural German speech.
+Viewers may appreciate the realistic character depictions, which also offer opportunities to learn more natural German speech.

 “Doctor’s Diary”